iffy/using-haxe/index.md

 ## The Goal

-I want an application that works on:
+I want an application that works on all platforms.
+The UI doesn't have to be identical between mobile and desktop, but sharing core code is a must.

 - [ ] macOS retina
 - [ ] macOS non-retina